pasqal-io/qadence-protocols/docs/error_mitigation/readout_mitigation.md

 ## Readout error mitigation

-Readout errors are introduced during measurements in the computation basis via probabilistic bitflips operators characterized by the readout matrix (also known as confusion matrix) defined over the system of qubits of dimension $2^n\times2^n$.
+Readout errors are introduced during measurements in the computation basis via probabilistic bitflip operators characterized by the readout matrix (also known as confusion matrix) defined over the system of qubits of dimension $2^n\times2^n$.
 The complete implementation of the mitigation technique involves using the characterized readout matrix for the system of qubits $(T)$ and classically applying an inversion  $(T^{−1})$ to the measured probability distributions.
 However there are several limitations of this approach:

 - The complete implementation requires $2^n$ characterization experiments (probability measurements), which is not scalable.
 - Classical overhead from full matrix inversion for large system of qubits is expensive